tangydoris/CustomCascades/sanjnaNotes.md

+#11/30 Notes
+After talking with Chelsea, it appears that we should be doing everything commandwise inside of the virtual environment I think is because you want to isolate your project's dependencies from your computer's technologies.

+So inside venv, I created an inital user who can login to the admin site `(venv) $ python manage.py createsuperuser`
+Username: admin
+Email: admin@example.com
+Password: hello123

 #As of Day 2 (11/29)
 Turns out, I had multiple versions of django, python, and postgres running therefore my computer continuously ran into errors in deploying the app.